LidoKing/Multi-Sig/README.md

 }
 ```

-Transaction can be created by any members tracked by state txId variable that increments for each transaction created
+Transaction is tracked by state txId variable that increments for each transaction created

 ```shell
 uint nextTxId;